-This is Ginny's story of bravery.
+This is Ginny's story.

 Paralysis ticks are distributed along the east coast of Australia, including pockets around Braidwood and Armidale.
 Envenomation is seldom encountered in western regions of NSW and usually occurs after visiting coastal areas.
-However, paralysis ticks can hitch a ride on your clothes, luggage or in your car and result in paralysis in your pets even when they haven't been to the coast with you!
-Visitors from the coast can also bring ticks with them resulting in tick paralysis in your pets.
+However, paralysis ticks can hitch a ride on your clothes, luggage or in your car, and result in paralysis in your pets even when they haven't been to the coast with you.
+Visitors from the coast can also bring ticks back with them, resulting in tick paralysis in your pets.
 In Ginny's case, she had recently returned from a coastal holiday with her family and brought home some unwanted visitors.
 Symptoms of tick paralysis include dilated pupils, unsteadiness, inability to walk, rapid breathing and frothy vomits.

-Talk to one of our compassionate team members today about a complete parasite preventative plan for your pet and how to protect them against deadly paralysis ticks.
+Talk to one of our compassionate team members today about a complete parasite preventative plan for your pet, and how to protect them against deadly paralysis ticks.